 Keeping up to date

-Stay informed of local business news and events through the Engagement and Advocacy Departments social media channels:
+Stay informed of local business news and events through our Engagement and Advocacy Departments social media channels:

-or subscribe here to our Venture Melton Business E-Newsletter.
+or subscribe to our Venture Melton Business E-Newsletter.

 Your Venture Starts Here

-If your business is looking to invest in the City of Melton or significantly expand your current operations, the Engagement and Advocacy Department can assist you through the process.
-Contact us today at email@example.com or 9747 7157.
+If your business is looking to invest in the City of Melton or significantly expand your current operations, our Engagement and Advocacy Department can assist you through the process.
+Contact us on 9747 7200 or via email: firstname.lastname@example.org.